Skip to main content Skip to navigation

 Current challenges highlighted in the DSA consultation paper include: classifying cryptoassets as financial products or non-financial products, counterparty risks associated with using crypto as a store of value or investment, perceptions that similar services are regulated in a similar way, and the need to protect the community from criminal enterprises and fraud.

-Digital Services Act: Key Proposals
+Digital Services Act: Key proposals

 The proposed DSA is built around four key pillars: